Skip to main content

 In the other sections of the Report Table, we talked about creating tables using the Table component, commonly referred to as Standard Tables.
 Standard Tables focus on a dynamic number of rows with static columns, however, there are other table types that behave a little differently.
 These other table types are the Simple Table and CrossTab Table.

-The CrossTab Table, although similar to standard tables and charts, are commonly used to summarize the relationship between two categories of data by showing summaries of cross sections of the datasource.
+The CrossTab Table, although similar to standard tables and charts, is commonly used to summarize the relationship between two categories of data by showing summaries of datasource cross sections.
 The Simple Table allows you to easily create a grid-like table structure with the rows and columns being dynamic.
 Both table types are described below.

 Working with Simple and CrossTab Tables

 The examples on this page assume you already have datasources created.
-If not, you can copy the data from the Code Blocks in each example to create your own datasources to be used with the following Simple Table and CrossTab Table examples.
+If not, you can copy the data from the code blocks in each example to create your own datasources.

 CrossTab Table